Nasko-5/csElectricFieldSimulator/README.md

 - Middle click to get rid of all charges

 ## Note
+Make sure you at least have the [.NET 6 Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) installed! \
-Visual Studio said something about missing files when i created this repo, but that might be the nuget package.. make an issue and i will add whatever is missing!
+Also, Visual Studio said something about missing files when i created this repo, and im not exactly sure what's missing...
+If you run into any problems with missing files, make an issue and i will add whatever is missing!